ShareBack to blog

 In today’s Ask Boo, we look at the pros and cons of using personal loans for moving expenses.
 Whether you’re moving to a new place just across town or upping sticks and moving across the country, there’s no two ways about it: moving is expensive.

-In fact, CompareMyMove lists the average cost of removals and postal redirection at £1,236.66 — a fairly big amount, especially when it comes on top of all of additional costs of moving, whether you’re paying stamp duty and solicitor’s fees or a deposit and the first month’s rent on your new place.
+In fact, CompareMyMove lists the average cost of removals and postal redirection at £1,236.66 — a fairly big amount, especially when it comes on top of all of the additional costs of moving, whether you’re paying stamp duty and solicitor’s fees or a deposit and the first month’s rent on your new place.

 So, if the move is already stretching you a little thin, is it a good idea to use personal loans for moving expenses?
 We thought we’d break it down for you.